Migrating from EWS API to Graph API for One-Touch Join

 Before you begin, ensure that the following configuration is complete:

-1. Ensure each physical room that will have a One-Touch Join endpoint in it has an associated room resource with an email address.
+1. Ensure each physical room that has a One-Touch Join endpoint in it has an associated room resource with an email address.

-2. Enable auto calendar processing for each room resource, so that the room will automatically accept meeting requests if it is available, and automatically decline an invitation if it is already booked.
+2. Enable auto calendar processing for each room resource, so that the room automatically accepts meeting requests if it is available, and automatically declines an invitation if it is already booked.